 Walking Trails in Eurobodalla

-Begin your exploration just north of Batemans Bay in the Murramarang National Park, on the 2km Wasp Head Walk.
-The trail traverses gloriously layered sandstone cliffs and lovely golden beaches.
+Begin your exploration just north of Batemans Bay in the ruggedly beautiful wilderness of Murramarang National Park.
+Follow the 2km Wasp Head walk as it traverses gloriously layered sandstone cliffs and lovely golden beaches.
 A great place in the national park for spotting migrating whales is North Head lookout.

-A short drive south from Batemans Bay is the picturesque Guerilla Bay, with rocks dating back 510 million years.
-On the enchanting Banksia walk amble in a bottlebrush forest at Burrewarra Point.
-Another fine walk for spotting whales, this 1.5km trail offers dramatic coastal and hinterland views, and you might even spot some whales.
+A short drive south from Batemans Bay is the picturesque Guerilla Bay, home to rocks dating back 510 million years.
+On the enchanting Banksia walk, amble through a bottlebrush forest at Burrewarra Point.
+This 1.5km track offers dramatic coastal and hinterland views, and you might even spot some whales.

-One of most recognised pathways in Eurobodalla is the Bingi Dreaming track, south of Moruya.
-This 13.5km path follows a traditional songline taken by Brinja-Yuin people (a track that links places used by Aboriginal people for trade, camping and ceremonies).
-Start at either Congo or Tuross Head and keep an eye out for stone artefacts and traces of shell middens on this track, which stretches from Congo to Tuross Head in the south.
+One of the most significant walks in Eurobodalla is the Bingi Dreaming track, south of Moruya.
+This 13.5km coastal walk follows an ancient Songline of the Brinja-Yuin people (a track that links places used by Aboriginal people for trade, camping and ceremonies).
+Start at either Congo or Tuross Head and keep an eye out for stone artefacts and traces of shell middens on this track, which stretches from Congo in the north to Tuross Head in the south.

 Mount Gulaga is an extinct volcano of sacred significance to the local Yuin Aboriginal people.
 Depart from La Galette restaurant in Tilba Tilba and follow old goldmining access roads through rainforest to the summit for amazing views.
 Take a guided walk led by the Yuin people to immerse yourself in the true spirit of the land.

 Walks that will rock you